Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assignments/design-portfolio.md

 Building on material in the textbooks and the content covered during the entire semester semester, the web design portfolio has the following goals:

+- Help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbook.

+- Allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented in the textbook.

 - Equip a learner to solve new problems in the field of web development by applying &mdash; in a new way &mdash; your knowledge of the facts, techniques, and rules of the programming languages used for mobile-ready web design.